noraphl/VICinR/README.md

     defaul.vic

 However, if we want to personalize the number of folds, we need to specify the `k` and `ctrl` arguments of the function.
-Additionally, we can specify other `classifiers` (as a list to pass to the function) to test the cluster with:
+Additionally, we can specify other `classifiers` as a list containing the methods to test the cluster with.
+These classifiers must be a string from the available models for the `train` function from the `'caret'`package.
+The complete list is available at https://topepo.github.io/caret/available-models.html.

+In this example we are trying k-Nearest Neighbors, Multi-Layer Perceptron, Parallel Random Forest, Model Averaged Neural Network, and Support Vector Machines with Linear Kernel:

     myctrl <- trainControl(method = "cv",
                        number = 5,    # number of folds